Aquino family: Legacy

-Bam Aquino is the sole member of the Aquino family who remains in national politics.

 Today, various tributes and monuments were made for the Aquino family's role in the People Power Revolution.
 In 1987, Through Republic Act No. 6639, Manila International Airport was renamed to Ninoy Aquino International Airport, where Senator Aquino was assassinated.
 Large statues of both Ninoy and Cory were erected throughout the country.

-As of today, Bam Aquino remains the only member of the Aquino family still active in national politics.
-He served as a Senator of the Philippines from 2013 to 2019 and was recently elected to a second term in 2025.
-Meanwhile, his cousin, Antolin Oreta III is involved in local politics.
-A former Mayor of Malabon from 2012 to 2022, he was recently elected to the Philippine House of Representatives as the representative for Malabon in 2025.

-Hacienda Luisita

 Controversies are also attributed to the family, however.
 Amid decades-long calls for genuine land reform, Congress under President Corazon Aquino approved the law creating the Comprehensive Agrarian Reform Program (CARP); but it was widely considered to be ineffective.
 Some have criticized her intentions on land distribution, considering her belonging to the Cojuangco clan, owners of the Hacienda Luisita, a 6000-hectare sugar plantation in Tarlac.
 She had a share of the stocks of the hacienda's corporation along with her siblings until she bequeathed them to her children and other entities at the start of her presidency.
 The hacienda was spared from actual distribution for farmer beneficiaries under CARP.

 Disputes arose in the past years between the management of the hacienda and the workers as they demanded better working conditions and benefits.
 The dispersal by police and military on a 6000-strong worker's strike in November 2004 led to the so-called Hacienda Luisita massacre, killing at least 7 people and injuring hundreds, and drawing condemnation.
 Then-congressman Benigno Aquino III condemned the killings but defended the dispersal of the "illegal" strike.